-Australia's health professionals fulfil one of the most important roles in our country; that of providing effective, safe, quality care that improves the health and well being of the Australian community.
+Australia's health professionals fulfil one of the most important roles in our country; that of providing effective, safe, quality care that improves the health and wellbeing of the Australian community.

-The Tasmanian Government has contributed, through a COAG commitment, to the establishment of a National Registration and Accreditation Scheme for Health Professionals.
-The national scheme for registration and accreditation will provide improved safeguards for the public, reduce 'red tape', deliver improved administrative efficiency and consistency by moving from the current fragmented jurisdictional system to one national scheme, and promote a more flexible, responsive, and sustainable health workforce.
+The Tasmanian Government has contributed, through a Council of Australian Governments commitment, to the establishment of a National Registration and Accreditation Scheme for Health Professionals.

+The national scheme will:

+- provide improved safeguards for the public, - reduce 'red tape', - deliver improved administrative efficiency and consistency by moving from the current fragmented jurisdictional system to one national scheme, and - promote a more flexible, responsive, and sustainable health workforce.

-The scheme is designed, for the first time, to set out a single, national, regulatory framework for the registration and accreditation of an initial ten health professions.
+The scheme is designed, for the first time, to set out a single, national, regulatory framework for the registration and accreditation of an initial 10 health professions.
 They are: chiropractors, dentists (including dental hygenists, dental prosthetists and dental therapists), medical practitioners, nurses and midwives, optometrists, osteopaths, pharmacists, physiotherapists, podiatrists and psychologists.

-The scheme is being created by the Health Practitioner Regulation National Law, which, after thorough debate, has been passed by the Queensland parliament.
+The scheme is created by the Health Practitioner Regulation National Law of Queensland, which, received Royal Assent on 3 November 2009.
+The national law has a scheduled commencement date of 1 July 2010.